hashicorp/consul/website/source/docs/connect/native/go.html.md

 `*http.Client`.
 This client will automatically established Connect-based connections using Consul service discovery.

-Finally, we perform an HTTP `GET` request to a hypothetical user service.
+Finally, we perform an HTTP `GET` request to a hypothetical userinfo service.
 The HTTP client configuration automatically sends the correct client certificate, verifies the server certificate, and manages background goroutines for updating our certificates as necessary.